sk8terboyz/Snake/README.md

 Programming Languages: HTML, JavaScript, CSS (in html)

 This is my recreation of the classic game Snake.
-While creating this I learned a lot about how website games can be created and the constant update functions used to make the game run.
+I learned a lot while creating this, primarily the interaction of JS files and exporting/importing specific functions, variables, and constants as needed.
+The game will run as many times as pleased, but instead of a reset, it essentially just reloads the page after the game is over.